 The final eulogy to ‘Man is the Master of the Machine’ has been written.
 In the movie Terminator 3, the sequel delves into the takeover of earth by machines, until the very end, when the machine itself has a change of heart.
 However ominous those signs are, what is undeniable is that the age of

-Modern-day datacenters provide massive computational capabilities while having a smaller footprint.
-This poses a significant challenge for keeping the datacenter cool, since more transistors in computer chips, means more heat dissipation, which requires greater cooling.
-Thereby, it has come to a point where traditional cooling systems are no longer adequate for modern data center cooling.
+Modern-day Data Centers provide massive computational capabilities while having a smaller footprint.
+This poses a significant challenge for keeping the Data Center cool, since more transistors in computer chips, means more heat dissipation, which requires greater cooling.
+Thereby, it has come to a point where traditional cooling systems are no longer adequate for modern Data

 Data center migration is essential for companies looking to meet the growing demands of the IT/data services.
 However essential, this process comes with its own set of challenges.
 Thus, it would be wise to tread carefully and assess both the core necessities and challenges that usually accompany data center migration.
 Data center migration involves moving